sachinkagarwal/learngit/README.md

 ## Experiment 3
 Conflict Resolution

 Here is a master branch with a conflict.

-Here is the feature branch change.
+Here is the feature branch change.Nice conflict